 You can configure each snapshot group to automatically delete the snapshot images by using the autoDeleteLimit parameter.
 Automatically deleting the snapshot images enables you to avoid having to routinely, manually delete the images that you do not want and that might prevent the creation of future snapshot images because the repository volume is full.
 When you use the autoDeleteLimit parameter it causes the storage management software to automatically delete snapshot images, starting with the oldest.
-The storage management software deletes snapshot images until it reaches a number of snapshot images are added to the repository volume, the storage management software deletes the oldest snapshot images until the autoDeleteLimit parameter number is reached.
+The storage management software deletes snapshot images until it reaches a number of snapshot images that is equal to the number that you enter with autoDeleteLimit parameter.
+When new snapshot images are added to the repository volume, the storage management software deletes the oldest snapshot images until the autoDeleteLimit parameter number is reached.